17 Best Female Ukulele Players

 1. Grace VanderWaal

-VanderWaal started learning to strum the ukulele at a young age when she watched videos of artists playing on YouTube.
+VanderWaal started learning to strum the uke at a young age when she watched videos of artists playing on YouTube.
 In a short time, she began to play cover songs on the instrument and released them on YouTube.

 In a short time, she has won many awards for her albums and solo songs, including America’s Got Talent (2016), Radio Disney Music Awards (2017), Teen Choice Awards (2017), Billboard Women in Music (2017), MTV Europe Music Awards (2018), and 32nd Japan Gold Disc Awards (2018).